Diabetic Alert Dogs

-Full Access Service Dogs are trained and placed with adults and children with diabetes aged 12 and older.
-These dogs are fully trained diabetic alert dogs and attend work, school, extracurricular activities, errands, etc., with their diabetic partners.
-These dogs are certified service dogs and can legally accompany their diabetic partners anywhere the general public is allowed.
+Full Access Service Dogs are trained and placed with adults and children with diabetes age 12 and older.
+These dogs are fully trained Diabetic Alert Dogs and attend work, school, extracurricular activities, errands, etc., with their diabetic partners.
+These dogs are certified Service Dogs and can legally accompany their diabetic partners anywhere the general public is allowed.
 Full Access Service Dogs are perfect for people who can commit to having a dog with them all hours of the day.

 Reside in California, Nevada, Oregon, or Washington

 Full Access Dogs: over the age of 12